softwareengel/Obsidian/_posts/2023-09-18-18-18-57_startup_ideation.md

 created: 2023-09-18T18:18:57+02:00
 modified: 2023-09-18T18:20:29+02:00
 title: How the most successful B2B startups came up with their original idea
+Title: How the most successful B2B startups came up with their original idea
+tags:
+  - ideation
+  - startups
+Date: 2024-01-24
 ---

+#
 # How the most successful B2B startups came up with their original idea

 https://www.lennysnewsletter.com/p/finding-product-market-fit